Knowledge Management Intellectual Capital

 At the heart of developing intellectual capital is the knowledge management challenge: how to go about capturing, storing, maintaining and leveraging the knowledge that exists inside the organisation.

 This page has a range of information about knowledge management, including an extensive knowledge management bookshop.

 The term 'Knowledge Management' (often abbreviated to 'KM') "designates an approach to improving organisational outcomes and learning by introducing into an organisation a range of specific processes and practices for identifying and capturing knowledge, know-how, expertise and other intellectual capital, and for making such knowledge assets available for transfer and reuse across the organization.

 Intellectual capital can be thought of as 'the stored knowledge possessed by an organisation'.
-This knowledge may be tacit (personal knowledge possessed by an employee that may be difficult to express or communicate to others), in other cases it may be explicit knowledge, which is codified and stored by the organization and available to all employees.
+This knowledge may be tacit (personal knowledge possessed by an employee that may be difficult to express or communicate to others); in other cases it may be explicit knowledge, which is codified and stored by the organisation and available to all employees.